Credit Card Tokenisation & How It Works

 Online and Subscription Services

-Merchants can ensure secure credit card transactions by choosing a merchant services provider that offers their customers the highest possible level of security; PCI level 1.
-When businesses choose a service provider, they give them the responsibility of securing their customers’ credit card transactions.
-For that reason, it’s best to opt for the highest level of security available rather than take chances.
+Merchants can ensure secure credit card transactions by choosing a merchant services provider that offers their customers at least a PCI Level 1 compliance.
+When businesses choose a service provider, they give it the responsibility of securing their customers’ credit card transactions.
+That’s why it’s best to opt for the highest level of security available rather than take chances.

 When you apply to open a merchant services account with an integrated global payment gateway, look for the following features: